renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-See https://docs.renovatebot.com/modules/manager for a full list of supported managers.
+For the full list of available managers, see the [Supported Managers](https://docs.renovatebot.com/modules/manager/#supported-managers) documentation.

 ### matchDatasources